DeuterGraves/CornerofBryson_fullStack_proj/README.md

 ### Project Extensions
 * Map for locations
 * What 3 Words addresses
-* Google Sign-in so that the host can login and edit: https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin
 * Search for reviews where the title includes a particular search term
 * Filter reviews by host
-* Filter reviews by category, which can be added by Corner of Bryson Hosts
+* Filter reviews by category
 * Track how many times an article has been read, and display a list of most popular reviews
 * Paginate your review list - display a certain number of reviews per page, with a page number, and navigation to go to the next and previous page